 Banks are important in the industry as new farmers need money to get set up.
 The bank will usually have access to financial figures typical of the industry and can advise on the degree of risk involved in financial plans.
 It pays to shop around to find a bank which is familiar with your section of the industry.

 Australia’s rural industries have recognised the need for scientific and marketing research and development.
 To help Australia’s rural industries keep up with competitors in domestic and export markets, the Australian government has established a number of research and development councils.
 These councils are funded jointly by the industry and the government.
 The council has members from the industry with technical and commercial skills, as well as representatives of the government.

-In the poultry industry there are three such councils: The Rural Industries and Development Corporation ( RIRDC), The Australian Egg Corporation Limited (AECL) and the Australian Chicken Meat Federation (ACMF) which does not allocate funds.
+In the Australian poultry industry, there are three such councils: The Rural Industries Research & Development Corporation (RIRDC), The Australian Egg Corporation Limited (AECL) and the Australian Chicken Meat Federation (ACMF) which do not allocate funds.
 Research funds are allocated to individuals and institutions which make applications for projects nominated by the Councils or proposed by themselves as being important to the industry.
 Some state government departments and some industry organizations also have their own research activities.

 In the layer industry, technical advice is usually available from the company supplying various materials used by the farmer.
 The advice needed for making decisions about bird care has traditionally been supplied by government departments of Agriculture or Primary Industry.
 In most states these services are being reduced and it is expected that new farmers will need to employ a specialist consultant to get help.
 In the meat chicken industry, advice often comes from servicemen from the processing company.